 It is important to learn as much about the charges brought against you as quickly as possible.
 Virginia Criminal Cases should not be taken lightly.
 You need to bring your attorney on board as soon as possible.
 You need an attorney with experience in defending people charged with a crime.
 Our attorneys have that experience.
 When you are our client, we are on your side, and only on your side.

-When you engage us as your attorneys, we will obtain a copy of the charges brought against you and the circumstances and events leading to your arrest.
+When you engage Bettina as your attorney, we will obtain a copy of the charges brought against you and the circumstances and events leading to your arrest.
 We will then discuss the charges with you to ensure we understand completely.
 We will begin to develop a defense strategy immediately.

 Two Types of Virginia Criminal Cases